by Akeezia Carreon

 Released an internal Sanggunian Student Perception survey to gather insights on the current performance of the Sanggunian, while also assessing member satisfaction and activeness within the organization.

-Conducted the Leadership Seminar 2026, bringing together student leaders to engage in discussions on human resources, policy making, and financial management skills.
+Held the Leadership Seminar 2026, bringing together student leaders to engage in discussions on human resources, policy making, and financial management skills.

 Launched initiatives aimed at improving Sanggunian internal operations